getify/You-Dont-Know-JS/objects-classes/ch3.md

 Even though `class` now bears almost no resemblance to older "prototypal class" code style, the JS engine is still *just* wiring up objects to each other through the existing `[[Prototype]]` mechanism.
 In other words, `class` is not its own separate pillar of the language (as `[[Prototype]]` is), but more like the fancy, decorative *Capital* that tops the pillar/column.

 That said, since `class` style code has now replaced virtually all previous "prototypal class" coding, the main text here focuses only on `class` and its various particulars.
-For historical purposes, we'll briefly cover the old "prototypal class" style in Appendix A.
+For historical purposes, we'll briefly cover the old "prototypal class" style in an appendix.

 ## When Should I Class-Orient My Code?